A Minecraft: Java Edition CLI SLP implementation in C++.

 Warning

 The project is currently only available on Arch Linux's User Repository (AUR).
-On other distrubutions and OSs you'll have to manually build it or download a binary in the Releases.
+On other distributions and OSes you will have to build it manually or download a binary from the Releases.

 1. Use your favorite AUR helper like yay or paru: